FEATURED POST ON MATHS MCQ

 Mathematics

-CASE STUDY-1 CHAPTER -1
+CASE STUDY-1 CHAPTER -1 NUMBER SYSTEM

 In a school one day the maths teacher told the students of class IX about the number systems.
 She drew a number line and told them that the number line represents various types of numbers on it.

 Rational numbers can be represented on the number line.
-A number is called a rational number if it can be written in the form of p / q , where p and q are integers and q≠0.
+A number is called a rational number if it can be written in the form of p / q , where p and q are integers and q ≠ 0.

 Based on the above information, answer the following questions.